 CaliforniaIf an employee needs to take time off to care for a child because the child’s school has closed, the employee may use COVID-19 supplemental paid sick leave provided under SB 95.
 If the employee has already used all of his or her COVID-19 supplemental paid sick leave, or if the employee does not work for an employer covered by SB 95, he or she may be eligible for unemployment benefits.
 To be eligible, the employee must not have any other child care options available and be unable to continue working his or her normal hours remotely.
 More information about filing for unemployment benefits can be found here: https://edd.ca.gov/Unemployment/Filing_a_Claim.htm.

 As part of the FFCRA, the federal government enacted an emergency expansion of the Family and Medical Leave Act.
 If an employer offers this expanded family leave under the FFCRA, employees would be entitled to up to 12 weeks of paid family leave if they are unable to work (or work remotely) due to their child’s school closure or if another child care provider is unavailable due to COVID-19.
 The first 10 days of leave may be unpaid, but the employee can choose to use accrued paid time off or other available paid leave if he or she wishes.
 After the 10-day period, employees are entitled to receive at least 2/3 of their normal pay rate.

-What are the tax-related benefits offered to employers under the CARES Act?
+What are the tax-related benefits offered to employers under the FFCRA and the CARES Act?